 Tip 2: Strike the Right Balance with Billing

-Construction projects are complex and have many tasks that need to be performed and tracked.
+Construction projects are complex and require many tasks to be performed and tracked.
 It is critical to ensure costs are recorded to the specific jobs they relate to and clients are billed in a timely fashion.
-The work in process schedule allows you to see if overbilling is occurring on a job.
+The work-in-process schedule allows you to see if overbilling occurs on a job.
 Overbilling is billing an amount greater than the amount of revenue earned to date based on the amount of cost incurred to date on the project.
-One of our clients overbills aggressively with the hope that the client will fund more of the project early allowing the client to build the job with the owner’s money (rather than using their own cash reserves or line of credit.)
+One of our clients overbills aggressively with the hope that the client will fund more of the project early, allowing the client to build the job with the owner’s money (rather than using their cash reserves or line of credit.)
 However, banks and other lenders focus on whether those overbilling will ultimately be collected.

-Conversely, under billing a job causes a drain on cash and poses the risk that the full cost of the job may not be recoverable, raising the risk of profit erosion or, worse, losses.
+Conversely, underbilling a job causes a drain on cash and poses the risk that the total cost of the job may not be recoverable, raising the risk of profit erosion or, worse, losses.
 It is imperative to strike the right balance.
-An updated WIP allows the team to stay on top of under billings and overbilling to determine the best places to take risks that will keep the bank and other lenders comfortable.
-Your CFO or controller can work with you to determine the best strategy based on this information.
+An updated WIP allows the team to stay on top of under billings and overbills to determine the best places to take risks that will keep the bank and other lenders comfortable.
+Your CFO or controller can work with you to choose the best strategy based on this information.

 Tip 3: Make Your Business More Profitable

 At the end of the day, business owners need to know if their jobs are making money.
-The WIP enables management to see the profitability of each job on a monthly basis and allows the team to see if the actual profits are consistent with their estimates when the project was awarded.
+The WIP enables management to see the profitability of each job every month and allows the team to see if the actual profits are consistent with their estimates when the project was awarded.

-Profits are calculated and reported based on the percentage of completion of each job.
-An updated WIP provides a timely view of actual profits earned on a job as compared to the profits originally expected.
-It allows you to evaluate the remaining cost to complete each job and adjust strategies more timely – which could be the difference between making or losing money on a job.
+Profits are calculated and reported based on each job’s completion percentage.
+An updated WIP provides a timely view of actual profits earned on a job compared to the expected initial profits.
+It allows you to evaluate the remaining cost to complete each assignment and adjust strategies more timely – which could be the difference between making or losing money on a job.

-The WIP will not only provide the risk information discussed above, but it also enables leadership to use the remaining work that hasn’t yet been completed, or backlog, in order to analyze future cash flows and perform earnings forecasting, both of which are critically important to managing any business.
+The WIP will not only provide the risk information discussed above, but it also enables leadership to use the remaining work that hasn’t yet been completed or backlog to analyze future cash flows and perform earnings forecasting, which are critically important to managing any business.

-A work in process schedule creates a more complete picture of all of the projects companies are performing and offers a better lens into how to make more strategic business decisions based on outstanding change orders, the cost to complete the projects, and billing needs on each project.
+A work-in-process schedule creates a complete picture of the projects companies are performing and offers a better lens into how to make more strategic business decisions based on outstanding change orders, the cost to complete the projects, and billing needs on each project.
 Working closely with your CFO or controller to use and understand the WIP will make it an indispensable tool to help your company track its expenses and make more informed business decisions.